How to Control Buoyancy Underwater

 Buoyancy is a skill divers constantly practice and is one of the most difficult to master.

-There are several ways to adjust buoyancy once underwater.
+There are several ways to adjust your diving buoyancy once underwater.

-LUNGS – The lungs are the most important part of buoyancy control.
+LUNGS – The lungs are the most important part of controlling diving buoyancy.

 Have you ever floated in a pool, or ocean, on your back and held your breath, and then slowly let it out?
 If not try it.
 You will at first float with full lungs, and then slowly sink as you let your breath out.
 This is the key.